VRES Self Reported Market Cap Reaches $17.27 Million (VRS)

 VRES Profile

-VRES (VRS) is a token.
-Its launch date was May 29th, 2022.
+VRS is a token.
+It launched on May 29th, 2022.
 VRES’s total supply is 2,500,000,000 tokens.
 The official message board for VRES is medium.com/@vrshp.
-The official website for VRES is vrs.care.
 VRES’s official Twitter account is @v_carepoint and its Facebook page is accessible here.
+VRES’s official website is vrs.care.

 VRES Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as VRES directly using US dollars.
-Investors seeking to acquire VRES should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VRES using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as VRES directly using US dollars.
+Investors seeking to trade VRES should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase VRES using one of the exchanges listed above.

 Receive News & Updates for VRES Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VRES and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.